DUBLIN PARK GUIDE

 Ireland isn’t known as the Emerald Isle for nothing – it’s a country filled with lush greenery and beautiful natural spaces.
 While Dublin is one of the liveliest cities in Europe with a thriving arts, bar, food and retail scene, it also plays host to an array of beautiful gardens and parks ready and waiting to be explored.
 Its natural green spaces are full of activities such as scenic walks as well as opportunities to take part in a sport or even visit the zoo.

-Here’s our quick guide to the best parks in Dublin to add to your trip itinerary as well as a few handy suggestions for what do to and see when you arrive at the O’Callaghan Davenport Hotel.
+Here’s our quick guide to the best parks in Dublin to add to your trip itinerary as well as a few handy suggestions for what do to and see when you arrive at The Davenport Hotel Dublin.

 With the notable distinction of being the largest urban park in all of Europe, Phoenix Park tops the list not only for its scale but for the sheer variety of things to see and do.
 Originally used as a deer park in the 17th century, wild deer are still often seen to this day so keep your eyes peeled and cameras at the ready.
 The park contains Dublin Zoo, a vast visitor’s centre where guests can find out more about the history of the park itself, and an array of coffee shops, bicycle hire outlets and Segway tours.
 To add to this impressive list, the park is ideally situated just outside the city centre.